 Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

-Published by at August 14th, 2021 , Revised On August 29, 2023
+Published by at August 14th, 2021 , Revised On October 24, 2025

+Discourse analysis is a crucial aspect of studying a language and its applications in everyday life.
 It aims to gain in-depth knowledge about the language and identify its association with society, culture, and people’s perception.

 It focuses on

-• The clear, in-depth meaning of the language.
+• The clear, in-depth meaning of language

-• The uses of language and its effects.
+• The uses of language and its effects

 Uses of Discourse Analysis